Ripley6811/FSND-P3-Item-Catalog/docs/instructions.md

     - Critiques and the ability to add/edit items and restaurants is reserved for logged in members.
 Look for blue buttons with a pencil image in the item row when logged in.
+    - See "Urban Burger" restaurant to see how user critiques are aggregated and ordered (user critiques created in `fake_data.py`).

 8. **Test the application:**
     - Install the **`Flask-Testing`** package with pip in the virtual environment